kartik2309/RLPack/docs/distributions/index.md

 # Distributions {#distributions}

-RLPack provides in-built way to access and pass required distribution type to agents, which is also accessible by keywords.
+RLPack provides in-built way to access and pass required distribution type to agents, which is also accessible by keywords for use in `rlpack.simualator.Simulator` or `rlpack.simulator_distributed.SimulatorDistributed`.
 Take a look below to learn more about available distributions and their corresponding keywords.

 | Distribution            | Description                                                                                                                                                                                                                                                                                                          | Keyword                         |
 |-------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------|